Benna96/witcher-3-reasonable-senses-configurable/README.md

 - Support stash
 - Support some types of containers separately from other containers

+## Mod compatibility

+- Friendly Focus: When 'Fade Transition' option is off, objects that you've set to not glow may glow for a split second on the first time you focus after a loading screen
+  - Couldn't solve this
+    - Vanilla's slower transition only hides the issue, & lengthening Friendly Focus' quicker transition time wouldn't help consistently as I think it depends on the object's distance from camera as well
+  - Something that'd edit out the glow's trailing effect might fix it.
+(Trailing effect meaning, when you move the camera around, old glow chills around for a bit.)
+    - Most likely would need a shader edit, which seems close to if not impossible

 ## Technical

 ### Mod structure, logic, notes